 Ways to Reuse

 Sell on eBay

 Even if your video game console is broken, consider selling it online.
 There are people who want to buy broken video game consoles in order to recover working parts, which they use to fix other consoles.

 Donate to Thrift Shops

-You can drop off any unwanted video consoles and games at a thrift shop so they don’t end up in a landfill.
+You can drop off any unwanted video consoles at a thrift shop so they don’t end up in a landfill.